 Automate and Orchestrate Your DR Plans with Site Recovery Manager

 Make Site Recovery Manager a part of your vSphere deployments and improve your virtual machine availability and reduce your risk.
 Take the Site Recovery Manager Hands-on Lab today and register for a free trial of Site Recovery Manager and enjoy the benefits of automated and orchestrated protection of your critical virtual machines as an

-integrated part of your IT platform.
+an integrated part of your IT platform.

 For more information about VSphere Site Recovery Manager, please visit the product pages.
 Below are links to documentation and other resources:

-- Product Documentation (includes Install Guide, Administration Guide, API Guide and more)
+- Product Documentation (includes Install Guide, Administration Guide, API Guide, and more)